mimir-labs/mimir-apps-sdk/guides/add-to-exists/README.md

     // Retrieve the method returned by Mimir. const method = api.registry.createType('Call', result.payload.method);

-    // check the final call is the expect call if (!checkCall(api, method, tx.method)) {
+    // check the original transaction's call, after being wrapped by `AsMulti`, is matches the tx call if (!checkCall(api, method, tx.method)) {
       throw new Error('not an safe method')
     }